Mean-field dynamics of attractive resource interaction: From uniform to aggregated states: Dependence of the equilibrium on the set of constants.

-For any $i=1, \dots, n$, one of the following equalities holds: \begin{enumerate} \item $p_i^\infty = 0$, if $c_i \le \Lambda(M^*)$. \item $p_i^\infty = 1 - \frac{\Lambda(M^*)}{c_i}$, if $c_i > \Lambda(M^*)$. \end{enumerate} \end{theorem}
+For any $i=1, \ldots, n$, one of the following equalities holds: \begin{enumerate} \item $p_i^\infty = 0$, if $c_i \le \Lambda(M^*)$. \item $p_i^\infty = 1 - \frac{\Lambda(M^*)}{c_i}$, if $c_i > \Lambda(M^*)$. \end{enumerate} \end{theorem}

-\begin{proof} Similarly to the proof of Theorem~\ref{thpop2} for $n=3$, based on the monotonicity of the sequences $\{p_i^t\}$, the trajectories ${\bf p}^t$ converge to a limiting state $p^\infty$, which is a fixed point of the system.
+\begin{proof} Similarly to the proof of Theorem~\ref{thpop2} for $n=3$, based on the monotonicity of the sequences $\{p_i^t\}$, the trajectories ${\bf p}^t$ converge to an equilibrium vector~${\bf p}^\infty$, which is a fixed point of the system.

-For a fixed point $p^\infty$, if $p_i^\infty > 0$ (i.e., $i \in M^*$) and $c_i > 0$, it follows from the dynamical equation~\eqref{eq:3.2} $p_{i}^{t+1}=p_{i}^{t}\cdot k_{i,c}^{t}$, where $k_{i,c}^{t}=\frac{n-1+c_{i}(1-p_{i}^{t})}{n-1+L_{c}^{t}}$, that in the stationary state $k_{i,c}^{\infty}=1$.
+For a fixed point ${\bf p}^\infty$, if $p_i^\infty > 0$ (i.e., $i \in M^*$) and $c_i > 0$, it follows from the dynamical equation~\eqref{eq:3.2} $p_{i}^{t+1}=p_{i}^{t}\cdot k_{i,c}^{t}$, where $k_{i,c}^{t}=\frac{n-1+c_{i}(1-p_{i}^{t})}{n-1+L_{c}^{t}}$, that in the stationary state $k_{i,c}^{\infty}=1$.
 This means that the numerator and denominator of $k_{i,c}^{\infty}$ are equal:

 Hence $c_i(1-p_i^\infty) = L_c^\infty$.
 Let's denote $L_c^\infty =: \Lambda(M^*)$, as this value depends on the set of indices $M^*$ for which $p_k^\infty > 0$ and which contribute to $L_c^\infty$.
 Thus, for all $i \in M^*$, where $c_i>0$, we have